Bruised ECB hopes Monte Paschi rescue would open door for more

-Reuters exclusively reported on Friday that the ECB rejected Monte dei Paschi's (BMPS.MI) request for more time to complete an ambitious, 5 billion euro (£4.2 billion) cash call - effectively leaving it up to the Italian government to bail out the bank.
+Reuters exclusively reported on Friday that the ECB rejected Monte dei Paschi's request for more time to complete an ambitious, 5 billion euro ($5.3 billion) cash call - effectively leaving it up to the Italian government to bail out the bank.

 ECB officials told Reuters they hoped that a "precautionary recapitalisation" of Monte dei Paschi by the Italian state will pave the way for similar injections of government money into other Italian banks plagued by bad loans totalling 360 billion euros.